getredash/website/src/pages/kb/user-guide/visualizations/pivot-table-visualizations.md

 # Intro
-Redash's pivot table visualization can aggregates records from a query result into a new tabular display.
+Redash's pivot table visualization can aggregate records from a query result into a new tabular display.
 It's similar to `PIVOT` or `GROUP BY` statements in SQL.
 But the visualization is configured with drag-and-drop fields instead of SQL code.

 # Step 1: Write a query